 - Flame cleaning can remove the coating completely, but generates a lot of fumes.

 - Acids don’t leave zinc residue, but they have their own safety issues.

 Here is a detailed article on how to remove galvanization for welding.

 Why it’s hard to MIG weld galvanized steel?

-While processes as stick welding can weld over thick galvanization, MIG welding cannot offer the same results.
+While processes such as stick welding can weld over thick galvanization, MIG cannot offer the same results.

 The main reason it’s hard to MIG weld galvanized steel is that solid wires do not contain flux material.
 Flux contains elements that can clean the puddle and greatly reduce porosity and spatter.

 The lack of flux material cannot help against these problems:

 - Excessive porosity in the weld metal.
 Porosity weakens the joint and acts as concentration points for corrosion.

 - Excessive spatter will stick to all nearby surfaces, including the MIG torch.
 Spatter on the contact tip, will cause irregular wire feeding.
 Even worse, if spatter manages to stop the wire, the wire feeding mechanism will continue feeding it, forming a wire ball inside the machine.
 We call this birdnesting.